omgmog/nv_uboot-spring/README.md

 Revision 2 added
 --------------------------

+nv_uboot-spring.kpart.gz is now revision 2.

 I went ahead and rebuilt the nv_uboot image with the [USB Hub Delay Patch](https://chromium-review.googlesource.com/#/c/65542/).
 That causes uboot to pause and wait for usb devices to enumerate when booting (fixes slow usb keys I believe).
-I was hoping it would address some issues booting from the eMMC where uboot seems to come up too fast and you end up at the uboot prompt.
-The jury is still out but if this happens to you, count to 5 and then type "run non_verified_boot" at the prompt and it should try to boot again.
+I was hoping it would address some issues booting from the eMMC where uboot seems to come up before the eMMC seems ready and you end up at the uboot prompt.
+I'm not sure this improved that but if this happens to you, count to 5 and then type **run non_verified_boot** at the prompt and it should try to boot again.

 How'd I'd build this anyway?